claytonwramsey/fiddler/README.md

 ## Usage

 Fiddler uses nightly, unstable Rust, mostly to gain access to LLVM's prefetch intrinsic.
 As a result, you must use the nightly compiler to compile this code.
-The most simple way of doing this is by running `rustup default nightly` before proceeding.
+Because [`rustup-toolchain.toml`](rustup-toolchain.toml) specifies the Rust channel, you do not need to do anything special to make this work.

 To create the main UCI executable, navigate to the root of this repository and run `cargo build --release --bin fiddler`.
 This will then create the executable `target/release/fiddler` (or `target/release/fiddler.exe` for Windows users).

 You can also create a tuner executable.
 To do so, run `cargo build --release --bin tune`.

 Fiddler uses features from relatively new versions of Rust, so you may need to update your installation of Rust to compile Fiddler.
-To do so, you can simply invoke `rustup update`.
+To do so, you can simply invoke `rustup update && rustup upgrade`.

 ### Building with a specific target in mind

 If you want to have a build which is fully optimized for your machine, you can set your machine as the target architecture.
 To do this, learn your target triple by running `rustc -vV` and reading the `host` line.
 For an example of how to do this, here's the output on my machine:

 ```sh